A tradition in exile

-South Sudanese refugees fled for their lives carrying only an embroidered sheet.
-Now, these stunning pieces of art could provide a lifeline for survival.
+South Sudanese refugees fled for their lives carrying only an embroidered sheet called a milaya.
+Now, these stunning pieces of art can provide a lifeline for survival.

 Life in Bidibidi Refugee Camp

 Irene Sonia wishes she could talk to her friends in South Sudan, but she doesn’t have a phone.
 “I really miss them,” the 17-year-old says.
 School doesn’t offer the subjects she needs to pursue her dream of becoming an accountant, and often 200 children are crammed into one classroom.
 Without an education, what future will they have after the war?
 What future will South Sudan have?
 In 2018, Irene’s mother decided to take her back to South Sudan.

 In a tarp-covered courtyard next to her house, Rose Jaun commands a group of women sewing milaya.
 She arrived from South Sudan with six children and two bedsheets and launched a milaya-making collective.
 Her knack for business helps the 60-member group earn a small income.
 When her village held elections Rose won a seat representing women on the refugee council.
 A year later, she became the chairperson of a cluster of villages in Bidibidi.